- Sputnik Africa, 1920

 Rosatom's recent Atoms Empowering Africa event has recognized twenty young people who emerged as finalists.
 Through this initiative, the winners visited Russia to gain insights into nuclear technology advancements, fostering their knowledge of sustainable energy solutions while engaging with Russian cultural traditions.

 “Rosatom can actually be a very vital partner in helping Kenya realize its nuclear ambitions by offering technical expertise, capacity-building initiative, and infrastructure development. [...]
 And one of the most important things that Rosatom can help with is the capacity building.
 Because for you to develop nuclear energy sector, you require skilled engineers, technicians, scientists, regulators, and all that. [...]
-Russia and Kenya can have collaborations whereby students from Kenya can go to universities in Russia to learn about nuclear energy,” Wafula remarks.
+Russia and Kenya can have collaborations whereby students from Kenya can go to universities in Russia to learn about nuclear energy,” Wafula remarked.

 This episode featured other finalists from the Atoms Empowering Africa competition: